 4. Tall gold crown plus veil and flowers.
 This is a better-quality crown, made of metal and rhinestones rather than plastic.
 To imitate Carlota’s look, you’ll also need to get some ivory tulle and silk flowers (if you get the little pinky-peach rose bouquets we suggest, just cut the stems and re-arrange the flowers as necessary).
 Use the tulle to make a wispy veil; pin it to your hair and secure with the crown.
 Arrange the silk flowers into a little wreath inside your crown, and pin a few to your veil trailing down the back as well.

-5. Necklace, earrings, and bracelet set.
+5. Necklace, Earrings, and Bracelet Set (goldtone and cream).
 Carlota’s jewels are so famous they have names: the Carlota Diamond, Carlota’s Pearl (a huge pear-shaped drop).
 A costume jewelry set like this, with big faux pearls and diamonds, will give you the right look.

 6. Ivory lace fan.
 From the Ladies’ Emporium, which has all kinds of fun Victorian things.

 Hairstyle: In her imperial portraits Carlota wears the classic mid-Victorian upsweep, with the hair coiled into a ringlet that curls over the shoulder.
 The crown and veil will cover a lot of your hair, so mostly you just need to pull it up.
 If your hair isn’t long enough to make that ringlet, you might try clipping in a ponytail extension.

 Shoes: Evening shoes in the mid-1860s were usually low-heeled pumps.
 If you have some satin bridal shoes, that would be perfect.